ARISE-Initiative/robomimic/docs/tutorials/training_diffusion_policy.md

 # Training Diffusion Policy

-This tutorial shows how to train a Diffusion Policy model.
+This tutorial shows how to train a Diffusion Policy model (introduced in [this paper](https://arxiv.org/pdf/2303.04137v4)).

 <div class="admonition note">
 <p class="admonition-title">Note: Understand how to launch training runs and view results first!</p>